Chicago Bridge & Iron Company: 2000-present

-In 2003 it bought John Brown Hydrocarbons, renaming it at first CB&I John Brown, and later CB&I UK Limited.
+In 2000, CB&I acquired Howe-Baker Engineers, a company specializing in process technologies for the hydrocarbon processing industry.
+In 2001, CB&I acquired PDM’s engineered construction and water storage divisions.
+Also in 2001, CB&I headquarters moved from Chicago to The Woodlands, Texas.
+In 2003, the company bought John Brown Hydrocarbons, renaming it at first CB&I John Brown, and later CB&I UK Limited.

-The firm acquired Lummus Global from ABB on November 19, 2007, adding approximately 3,000 employees.
+The firm acquired Lummus Global from ABB on November 19, 2007, adding approximately 3,000 employees and expanding CB&I’s technological capabilities and global reach for the energy and petrochemical industries.
+In 2010, CB&I acquired Shell’s Coal Gasification Technology (CDTECH), including patents, intellectual property, and technology licenses related to coal gasification.
 In 2012, CB&I Technology (formerly Lummus) was awarded a contract by Indian petrochemicals major, Reliance Industries, to provide paraxylene (P-Xylene) (PX) technology for an aromatics complex in India.
 The complex was started up in April 2017, making Reliance the world's second largest producer of paraxylene.

 In 2012, CB&I agreed to buy The Shaw Group for about US$3 billion, completing the acquisition in February 2013.
+The deal expanded CB&I’s capabilities in the nuclear, power, and industrial sectors.
+Despite initial strategic gains from the Shaw Group acquisition, CB&I faced challenges related to project delays, cost overruns, and legal disputes largely related to the construction of two Westinghouse AP1000 reactor units at Plant Vogtle in Waynesboro, GA.
 The subsidiary that was formed as a result, CB&I Stone Webster—a result of The Shaw Group's earlier acquisition of Stone & Webster during its bankruptcy—was again sold, in January 2016, to Westinghouse Electric Co., for US$229M.